-WHEREAS, the Block 11 and the adjacent waterfront street is located within the Alameda Point Waterfront Town Center Sub-district (WTC Sub-district); which is in the Alameda Point District [Alameda Municipal Code (AMC) 30-4.24] of the Zoning Ordinance and
+WHEREAS, Block 11 and the adjacent waterfront street is located within the Alameda Point Waterfront Town Center Sub-district (WTC Sub-district), which is in the Alameda Point District [Alameda Municipal Code (AMC) 30-4.24] of the Zoning Ordinance; and

-WHEREAS, the Town Center Plan is a Specific Plan pursuant to Government Code Section 65450 et seq. for a transit-oriented development of the waterfront lands that surround the Seaplane Lagoon and the property at the entrance of Alameda Point between Main Street and Seaplane Lagoon;
+WHEREAS, the Town Center Plan is a Specific Plan adopted pursuant to Government Code Section 65450 et seq. for a transit-oriented development of the waterfront lands that surround the Seaplane Lagoon and the property at the entrance of Alameda Point between Main Street and Seaplane Lagoon; and

-WHEREAS, Block 11 and the adjacent shared plaza is located within the Site A Development plan approved by the City Council on June 16, 2015;
+WHEREAS, Block 11 and the adjacent shared plaza is located within the Site A Development Plan approved by the City Council on June 16, 2015; and

-WHEREAS, the Town Center Plan and the Site A Development Plan requires that the Planning Board approve a Design Review application prior to redevelopment and reuse of Block 11;
+WHEREAS, the Town Center Plan and the Site A Development Plan require that the Planning Board approve a Design Review application prior to redevelopment and reuse of Block 11; and

-WHEREAS, the Planning Board held a public hearing on December 14, 2015, February 22, 2016, and March 14, 2016for this Design Review application, and examined pertinent maps, drawings, and documents;
+Exhibit 3 Item 7-B, December 9, 2019 Planning Board Meeting WHEREAS, the Planning Board held a study session on September 9, 2019 and a public hearing on December 9, 2019 for this Design Review Amendment application, and examined pertinent maps, drawings, and documents.

-NOW, THEREFORE, BE IT RESOLVED, that the Planning Board finds that the following findings can be made in support of the Design Review approval:
+NOW, THEREFORE, BE IT RESOLVED, that the Planning Board finds that the following findings can be made in support of the Design Review Amendment approval: